-Of these £56bn cumulative cuts, 57% would be coming from women's purses.
-However, social security benefit and tax credit cuts are not the only measures that have affected women.
-WBG has shown, using the Landman Economics tax-benefit model, that women would contribute between 66% and 75% of the total annual 'fiscal consolidation' in tax and benefit changes in 2020-21 (with and without Universal Credit roll-out respectively).
-Moreover, women at all levels of income are hit harder than men, in particular black and Asian women.3
+Of these £59bn cumulative cuts, 57% will have come from women's purses.
+These come on top of tax changes that have benefited women less.
+The WBG has shown, using the Landman Economics tax-benefit model, that women would contribute about 60% of the total annual 'fiscal consolidation' in tax and benefit changes in 2020-21 (and 75% of the changes since 2015).
+Moreover, women at all levels of income are hit harder than men, in particular black and Asian women.4

-The House of Commons Library, using a similar methodology to apportion the policy measures but based on OBR costings, concluded that women contributed to up to 86% of the cumulative spending cuts and tax changes between 2010 and 2020.4
+The House of Commons Library, using a similar methodology to apportion the policy measures but based on OBR costings, concluded that women would have contributed up to 86% of the cumulative spending cuts and tax changes between 2010 and 2020. $^{\rm 5}$

-1 OBR policy measure database, 2016
+1 OBR policy measure database, 2017